grodriguezjr/grodriguezjr.github.io/_pages/about.md

   image: "/images/SFBay.jpg"

+---
-"I'm a young and aspiring data analyst who specializes in databases and spreadsheet management.
+I'm a young and aspiring data analyst who specializes in databases and spreadsheet management.
-This portfolio will have any models that I have worked on"
+This portfolio will have any models that I have worked on

-"Skills"

-"Professional Experience"

-"Education"
+---

+Skills
+---

+---

+Professional Experience

+---

+Education

+---
 image: "/images/SFBay.jpg"

-"Hobbies"
+---

+Hobbies
 ---